 Small business owners and managers are always searching for ways to ensure the success and growth of their company.
 Businesses have to go where their customers are already looking to do this.
-In today’s world, that means connecting with customers online.
+In today’s world, that means connecting with customers online, including referral marketing.

 Most businesses already have a website, so we’ll be focusing on how to leverage this existing asset.
 Let’s explore 7 ways you can help customers find your business using the web.